justcoded/form-handler/README.md

 ];
 ```

-#### 5.3.
+### 4.3.
 Message configuration

-Final configuration you have to set is options for your email: From, To addresses; Subject and Body.
+The latest configuration you have to set is options for your email: From, To addresses; Subject and Body.
 Optional you can set CC and BCC headers as well.

 Example: